First Fleet: Arrival in Australia

 On the morning of 24 January, the party was startled when two French ships, the Astrolabe and the Boussole, were seen just outside Botany Bay.
 This was a scientific expedition led by Jean-François de La Pérouse.
 The French had expected to find a thriving colony where they could repair ships and restock supplies, not a newly arrived fleet of convicts considerably more poorly provisioned than themselves.
 There was some cordial contact between the French and British officers, but Phillip and La Pérouse never met.
 The French ships remained until 10 March before setting sail on their return voyage.
 They were not seen again and were later discovered to have been shipwrecked off the coast of Vanikoro in the present-day Solomon Islands.

 On 26 January 1788, the Fleet weighed anchor and sailed to Port Jackson.
 The site selected for the anchorage had deep water close to the shore, was sheltered, and had a small stream flowing into it.
 Phillip named it Sydney Cove, after Lord Sydney, the British Home Secretary.
 This date is celebrated as Australia Day, marking the beginning of British settlement.
-Contrary to popular belief, the British flag was not officially planted until 7 February 1788 when possession was formally proclaimed.
-There was, as always, a British naval ensign erected at the site of the military encampment, and this had been performed on the evening of 25 January 1788 in a small ceremony conducted by Phillip and some officers and marines from Supply, with the remainder of Supplys crew and the convicts observing from on board ship.
+The British flag was hoisted that day.
 The remaining ships of the Fleet did not arrive at Sydney Cove until later that day.
 Writer and art critic Robert Hughes popularized the idea in his 1986 book The Fatal Shore that an orgy occurred upon the unloading of the convicts, though more modern historians regard this as untrue, since the first reference to any such indiscretions is as recent as 1963.